Get more practice with the workbook

 The noun 'scoundrel' has its origins in the Old English word 'scaundor,' which meant 'disgrace' or 'shame.'
 Over time, it evolved into the Middle English term 'skowndrel' and eventually became 'scoundrel' in modern English.
 Etymologically, 'scoundrel' conveys the idea of someone who brings disgrace or shame through their actions.
 It describes a person who behaves in a dishonest or immoral way, often engaging in deceitful or unscrupulous actions for their own personal gain.
 The word's etymology underscores the negative moral judgment associated with such individuals, emphasizing their lack of integrity and the shame their actions bring upon themselves and others.

-Quiz: Find the meaning of scoundrel
+Find the correct meaning of the noun scoundrel:

 Try Again!